vega/vega-tooltip/README.md

 ## Run Instructions

-1. In the project folder `vega-tooltip`, type command `yarn` to install dependencies.
+1. In the project folder `vega-tooltip`, type command `npm i` to install dependencies.
-2. Then, type `yarn start`.
+2. Then, type `npm run start`.
 This will build the library and start a web server.
 3. In your browser, navigate to `http://localhost:8000/`, where you can see various Vega-Lite and Vega visualizations with tooltip interaction.

 ## Publishing

 To make a release, run `npm run release`.
-The update the website with `yarn deploy:gh`.
+The update the website with `npm run deploy:gh`.